cran-task-views/MissingData/MissingData.md

     Estimation of extremal indexes in time series is implemented in `r pkg("exdex")` with K-gaps and D-gaps models that can accommodate with missing values.
+-   *Markov models*: `r pkg("hhsmm")` includes various methods for hidden hybrid Markov and semi-Markov models that can accomodate missing data.
 -   *Spatial data*: Imputation for spatial data is implemented in the package `r pkg("rtop")`, which performs geostatistical interpolation of irregular areal data, and in `r pkg("areal")`, which performs areal weighted